 All photographers and visitors to the Cathedral grounds must abide by the direction of Cathedral staff and/or Cathedral Police.
 If a tripod or other photography equipment is being used, all photographers must remain with their equipment at all times.

 No materials of any kind may be attached to historic structures, plant materials, grounds or facilities.
 Equipment may not be set up within garden beds.

 The Cathedral is not responsible for lost or damaged personal property.
 Please do not leave valuables in your car.

 Parking is allowed only in designated areas, and all roads must be kept open at all times for vehicle traffic.
-All vehicles and equipment must be kept off the lawn and planted areas.
+All vehicles must be kept off the lawn and planted areas.

 The mass-production and sale of merchandise using Cathedral images is forbidden.
 The publication, public distribution, or public display of Cathedral images in any way that might imply Cathedral endorsement is not covered under the terms of photo and video permits, and is subject to separate written approval.

 The Cathedral does not typically pay for images, artistic depictions or reproductions that it has not commissioned, but it welcomes new Cathedral images and will gladly consider them for editorial use.
 Please contact our Events Office for more information.